-Fiverr was one of the first online marketplaces that allowed sellers to offer services (known as “gigs” in the platform) for as low as $5.
-With time, Fiverr has grown into one of the largest freelance websites though this is not to say they offer the best quality of service.
+Fiverr was one of the first online marketplaces that allowed sellers to offer services (known as “gigs” in the platform) for as low as $5 .
+With time, Fiverr has grown into one of the largest websites though this is not to say they offer the best quality of service.

-Additionally, there are other services where you can get better quality services, more professional freelancers and, depending on your budget, more affordable offers.
+Additionally, there are other services where you can get better quality services from a , and depending on your budget, more affordable offers for the .

 Benefits of using Fiverr alternatives for outsourcing